AN3Orik/systemair/README.md

 ## Lovelace Cards

-To get the best experience, it is recommended to also install the official Systemair Lovelace Cards pack, which provides specific way to display some information from integration (example: alarm history).
+To get the best experience, it is recommended to also install the Systemair Lovelace Cards pack, which provides specific way to display some information from integration (example: alarm history).

 1. Open HACS and go to "Custom integrations".
 Enter the URL `https://github.com/AN3Orik/systemair-lovelace`, choose type Dashboard and click Add.
 2. Find the "Systemair Lovelace Cards" in the list and click **Download**.